pjanec/DdsPerfTest/doc/DdsPerfTest.md

   * Idx: The index of the subscriber within that app (if there are multiple).
   * Recv: Total number of messages received by this subscriber.
   * Rate: The calculated rate of messages per second this subscriber is receiving.
-  * Lost: The total number of messages this subscriber has missed, calculated by checking for gaps in the publisher's sequence number18.
+  * Lost: The total number of messages this subscriber has missed, calculated by checking for gaps in the publisher's sequence number.
 * **How to Assess Performance**:
   * **Verify Throughput**: The Rate column should closely match the Rate you set for publishers in the "Msg Setting" window.
 If the Rate is consistently lower, it indicates a bottleneck, which could be due to network saturation, high CPU load on the publisher or subscriber machine, or inefficient QoS settings.
   * **Identify Reliability Issues**: The **Lost column is the most critical indicator of network problems**.
 For a reliable QoS configuration, this number should ideally be **0**.